 SMASHED POTATOES RECIPE

 There are several ways to make smashed potatoes recipe.
-My favorite way is to boil the potatoes first, that’s how I get an extra pillowy soft potatoes on the inside.
+My favorite way is to boil the potatoes first, that’s how I get extra pillowy soft potatoes on the inside.

-Once ready and smashed lightly and certainly NOT perfectly, go crazy with the toppings.
+Once ready and smashed lightly, and certainly NOT perfectly, go crazy with the toppings.